ladybug-tools/ladybug-geometry/README.md

 [this PhD on Grid Generation for Radiance](https://www.radiance-online.org/community/workshops/2015-philadelphia/presentations/day1/STADICUtilities-Radiance%20Workshop2015.pdf) to build tis core library.

-# Things that Will be a Part of this Library
+## Things that Are or Will be a Part of this Library
 ### (We Can do Easily in Pure Python)
 - [x] Vectormath ([already exists in Ladybug core](https://github.com/ladybug-tools/ladybug/blob/master/ladybug/euclid.py))
 - [x] Calculate Bounding Box ([already exists in Butterfly core](https://github.com/ladybug-tools/butterfly/blob/master/butterfly/geometry.py))